aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-slide/slide-size/_index.md

 ## Slide Sizes in PowerPoint Presentations

-title: Aspose.Slides for Android via Java allows you to change the slide size or aspect ratio in PowerPoint presentations.
+Aspose.Slides for Android via Java allows you to change the slide size or aspect ratio in PowerPoint presentations.
 If you plan to print your presentation or display its slides on a screen, you have to pay attention to its slide size or aspect ratio.

 These are the most common slide sizes and aspect ratios: